iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Keeps needing to be setup everytime I use it.
+Have now uninstalled it.
+It used to be good.<br> :date: __2021-07-01 21:55:08__

 > Terrible worked the first 2 walks I did then nothing.
 Really disappointed won't be using it again<br> :date: __2021-06-26 18:49:51__